jotyGill/openpyn-nordvpn/README.md

   -t TOPSERVERS, --topServers TOPSERVERS
-                        Specifiy the number of Top Servers to choose from the NordVPN's Sever list for the given Country, These will be Pinged.
+                        Specifiy the number of Top Servers to choose from the NordVPN\'s Sever list for the given Country, These will be Pinged.
 DEFAULT=10

   -p PINGS, --pings PINGS